The Loxone intercom is the perfect solution for video and audio access control at your door or gate.

-The new Intercom XL has been developed especially for Smart Flats or other multi unit dwellings.
+The Intercom XL has been developed especially for Smart Flats or other multi-unit dwellings.
 It can store up to 100 entries, which can be for ringing flats, or can also be used as a universal input.
 This means that options to switch on external lights or similar can also be stored and selected using arrow keys.
-Additionally entry by electronic keyfob is part of the package as well with the integrated iButton Reader.
+Additionally, entry by electronic keyfob is part of the package as well with the integrated iButton Reader.

 It is highly recommended to go through the intercom set up & configuration before to mounting it on the wall.

 Over Ethernet, the maximum cable length of the is approx 100m.
 If longer cable lengths are required then you must look to other network connection types such as optic-fiber.
 At such cable lengths, it is recommended to place the PoE adapter near the intercom.

 First power up the Loxone Intercom by connecting a network cable to the supplied PoE (Power over Ethernet) connector.
 Connect a cable from your network to the Data In port, a cable from Data & Power Out to the Loxone Intercom Input and then hook up the connector to the power supply.

 The recommended installation height is 170cm to the top of the Intercom.

 The POE Power supply specification is as follows:

 For security to use the Loxone CloudDNS service password of Intercom must be changed.
 The default password is not allowed for external connections.

 Even if the intercom is only used internally, changing the password is recommended.